Writers should avoid the passive voice and tools like Grammarly, ProWritingAid and others can help you do just that. We explain how.

 ProWritingAid has a free version and premium version, and both check for passive voice.
 This passive corrector not only finds and highlights the passive voice usage in your writing, but also gives you one-click corrections.
 Simply hover over the problematic sentence and click the better choice of the several it offers, and you have fixed your problem.

-Grammarly can stay on at all times.
-It will scan text boxes on any site you’re working in, giving suggestions and helping with your proofreading.
-You can also upload content to the Grammarly site to check for grammatical errors and writing style problems, if you wish.
+Grammarly works in real-time via plugins and a desktop app.
+It scans text boxes on any site you’re working in, giving suggestions and helping with your proofreading.
+You can also upload content to the Grammarly site to check for grammatical errors and writing style problems if you wish.

 3. Hemingway App

-To use the Hemingway App, you must copy your content into the tool on the website.
+To use the Hemingway App, copy content into the tool on the website.
 This extra step is worthwhile if you need a free tool, though, so don’t overlook it.

 Hemingway App offers more than just finding instances of passive voice, too.
 It will give you suggestions to avoid wordy sentences and improve the readability of your piece by improving your writing style.